 The Equipment We Use As Travel Bloggers

-To make things easy for y’all, we’ve broken this post down into three subheadings: ‘Tech’, ‘Software’, and ‘Accessories’.
+To make things easy for y’all, we’ve broken this post down into three subheadings: ‘Technology’, ‘Software’, and ‘Accessories’.
 Each item listed is either the exact item we own or the closest possible alternative we could find.

 We’ve even included handy links to each item, so you can easily purchase them for yourself straight from this blog post.
 There is also a fun ‘wishlist’ section at the end too.
 This includes things that we want to buy in the future, but can’t right now.
 No doubt these will be added to our Christmas lists!

-Travel Blogging Tech
+Travel Blogging Technology

 Buy Exactly What We Use: Sony α6000 E-mount Mirrorless Camera